dconlrn/dconlrn.github.io/fcbh.md

 ## Consultant Check Loop

 *The point of this is that a very educated and trained consultant vouches for this audio as true scripture because it ends up being faithful to the original message.
-If not the consultant sends it back for revisions.*
+If not the consultant sends it back for revisions (The peer review loop).*

 *Consists of 2 parts and is linked to the [Peer Review Loop](#peer)*